 "I feel like I can be on the podium in every event," the Slovenian said.

 Maze extended her massive lead in the overall standings to 670 points ahead of Maria Hoefl-Riesch of Germany, who lost control toward the end of her run and did not finish.

-Smith earned her second podium of her career after finishing second last month in a downhill in Val d'Isere, France.
+It was the second podium of Smith's career, having finished second in a downhill in Val d'Isere, France, last month.

-A super-G is scheduled in Cortina on Sunday, a race Vonn has won the last three years.
+Racing continues in Cortina on Sunday with a super-G, a race Vonn has won the last three years.

 © 2017 Star Tribune